hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Remove load balancers by specifying their names or ID.
-You may specify more than one load balacner name or ID on a command line.
+You may specify more than one load balancer name or ID on a command line.

 ###Examples
 Delete the load balancers `thing1` and `thing2`: